vaglucas/curriculum/README.md

 <a href="https://www.linkedin.com/in/vagner-lucas-gomes-52975766/" target="_blank" >linkedin</a>
 <h>
 <h3>Summary</h3>
-<p>Skilled software developer with more than 5 years of experience in designing, developing and integrating software.
-In-depth knowledge of Java and its APIs (Rest, Hibernate, iReport, etc), libraries and framewoks, HTML5, JavaScript, jQuery.
-Knowledge Python, Django, Django rest framework.
+<p>Skilled software developer with more than 6 years of experience in designing, developing and integrating software.
+In-depth Knowledge of Python, Django, Django rest framework. knowledge of Java and its APIs (Rest, Hibernate, iReport, etc), libraries and framewoks, HTML5, JavaScript, jQuery.
 Basic knowledge of Android, Golang, C ++ and C-</p>
 <h3>Skills</h3>
 <p>Python knowledge;</p>
 <p>Django knowledge;</p>